 Manufacturing and Service Operations Management, special issue on Sharing Economy and Innovative Marketplaces (Forthcoming)

 70 Pages Posted: 23 Apr 2014 Last revised: 12 Nov 2019

 Date Written: May 7, 2018

-We consider a mean field limit of a stochastic, game theoretic, dynamic model in which “applicants” and “employers” pay costs to search and screen.
-Importantly, applicants may send applications that are never screened, and employers may screen applicants, only to learn that they have already matched.
+We study a game-theoretic model in which "applicants" and "employers" pay costs to search and screen.
+An important feature of our model is that both sides may waste effort: some applications are never screened, and employers screen applicants who may have already matched.
 We prove existence and uniqueness of equilibrium, and characterize welfare for participants on both sides of the market.
-We also establish that equilibria of our model are approximate equilibria in large finite markets.

 JEL Classification: D40, J41